NVIDIA/cuOpt-Resources/cloud-scripts/README.md

 $ cd cloud-scripts/cloud-local
 ```

-You will be prompted for your NGC api-key, or you can [set API_KEY](#setting-the-ngc-api-key-value-in-api_key) to prevent the prompt.
+You will be prompted for your NGC API key, or you can [set API_KEY](#setting-the-ngc-api-key-value-in-api_key) to prevent the prompt.

-Set `SERVER_TYPE` to contorl which cuOpt services are started
+Set `SERVER_TYPE` to control which cuOpt services are started
 ```
 $ export SERVER_TYPE=both # may also be api (default), or jupyter
 ```

-Run the installation script.
+Run the installation script
 ```bash
 $ ./local-build-cuopt-server.sh
 Enter a NGC api-key to access cuOpt resources: